ggatward/soe-ci-pipeline/README.md

 ### Satellite 6 Capsules

 * Create a `jenkins` user on the capsule (OS)
 * Copy over the public key of the `jenkins` user on the Satellite server to the `jenkins` user on the capsule and ensure that `jenkins` on the Satellite server can do passwordless `ssh` to the capsule.
+The Jenkins process uses rsync over SSH to clone the SOE puppet environment to the Capsules.

 ### Configuration